Shuheng-Li/UniTS-Sensory-Time-Series-Classification/README.md

 ## Citations

-Please cite the following papers if you use this repository in your research work:
+Please cite the following paper if you use this repository in your research work:

 ```
 @inproceedings{10.1145/3485730.3485942,